(Last Updated on : 24/07/2015)

 Culture of Lakshadweep

-Culturally, the people of Lakshadweeep are similar to the people of Kerala.
+The people of Lakshadweeep are similar to the people of Kerala.
 Even the language used is same as that of Keralites.
 Women chant the folk ballads during household chores.
 Memories of the past as the arrival of Hazrat Ubaidulla in Lakshadweep, the plunder of the islands by the Portuguese, are kept alive by these ballads.
 The men have spirited folk dances.
 Women are very humble and meek.
-They dress very colorfully and in variety.
-On houses, furniture and boats.
+They dress very colourfully and in variety.
 The majority of the people in Lakshadweep are Muslims.
 There are also Wahabis and Ahamadiyas who are small minority.
 Almost all the festivals like Id-ul-fitr, Bakrid, Milad-Ul-Nabi and Muharram are celebrated with great enthusiasm and excitement.

 Districts of Lakshadweep

-The enchanting group of coral islands in the Arabian Sea forms the smallest Union Territory of Lakshadweep.
+The enchanting group of coral islands in the Arabian Sea form the smallest Union Territory of Lakshadweep.
 This archipelago consists of 12 atolls, three reefs and five submerged banks.
 Of its 36 islands covering an area of 32 sq km only 10 are inhabited.
-They are Agati, Amini, Andrott, Bangaram, Bitra, Chetlat, Kadmat, Kalpeni, Kavaratti, Kiltan, Minicoy, etc.

 Education in Lakshadweep